Run custom JavaScript code on each incoming payload to transform, calculate, or enrich data.

 Q: What happens if there's a runtime error?

-A: The behavior depends on your selected error handling setting.
+A: The behavior depends on your selected Error Handling setting (see Step 5).

 Q: Can I write multi-line or nested logic?